kolbytn/mindcraft/README.md

 }
 ```

 The `initial_inventory` is what the bot will have at the start of the episode, `target` refers to the target item and `number_of_target` refers to the number of target items the agent needs to collect to successfully complete the task.

-If you want more optimization and automatic launching of the minecraft world, you will need to follow the instructions in [Minecollab Instructions](minecollab.md#installation)
+For more optimization and automatic launching of the minecraft world, see the [Tasks section](https://github.com/mindcraft-bots/mindcraft#tasks) of the base Mindcraft repo.

 ## Docker Container